softwaretechnik-berlin/flexivis/README.md

 The resources can also be configured:

 - `hidden`: initially hide this resource.
-- `id`: the label to be used by this resource:
+- `id`: an ID for the resource.

-Here is an example on how to use these configurations:
+The following view definition exemplifies how how to use the configurations:

 ```
 (center=52.554101,13.463528;zoomLevel=16;layer=osm)map:(id=walk;hidden)https://raw.githubusercontent.com/programmiersportgruppe/flexivis/master/docs/samples/berlin-walk.json
 ```

+Multiple resources can be displayed at once by separating them with `;`.

 ```